FeatherCMS/feather/README.md

 You can create your very own stylesheet by overriding the files inside the `Public` folder.

-It is also possible to create custom theme for Feather by altering the templates inside the `Resources` folder.
+It is also possible to create custom theme for Feather by altering the templates inside the `Resources/Templates/Default` folder.

 ⚠️ Keep in mind that these files are ignored from the git repository by default.

 👻 You might want to change this behavior by updating your `.gitignore` file.

 ⭐️ If you delete a file from these folders the next time you run Feather it'll be restored automatically.

+You can also add your own template directory and use that instead of the `Default` one, you can configure this using the Settings admin menu.